True20

 True20 is a role-playing game system designed by Steve Kenson and published by Green Ronin Publishing.
+True20 is similar to other game systems such as d20, but it has a few different mechanics.
 The system was first published as a part of the Blue Rose RPG before being published as a standalone universal generic role-playing game, True20 Adventure Roleplaying.

 History

 The True20 system was originally used in Green Ronin's Blue Rose, itself based on their Mutants & Masterminds RPG.
 Later that year, Green Ronin released a PDF distillation of the Blue Rose rules, with an appendix of some modern-era rules, as a generic form of the game.
 This was followed by an expanded hardcover release in 2006.
-A revised softcover rulebook, combining the rules section of the True20 Adventure Roleplaying book with the True20 Companion was released April 25, 2008.
+A revised softcover rulebook, combining the rules section of the True20 Adventure Roleplaying book with the True20 Companion was released in April 2008.

 Settings

 The original setting for the system was the Blue Rose in which the system first saw print.
 In its generic role-playing game, the original hardcover printing of the True20 Adventure Roleplaying book included four sample settings.
 These were chosen among publisher submitted setting with the winners announced in Dragon Magazine: